freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 *Combining semantic and lexical search into one hybrid search request using reciprocal rank fusion provides the best of both worlds.
 Not only that, but hybrid search using reciprocal rank fusion has been shown to perform better in general.*

 Hybrid search between a semantic and lexical query can be achieved by providing:
-- a query clause for the full-text query.
+- a query clause that limits the dataset over which to perform kNN search.
 - a knn clause with the kNN search that queries the dense vector field.
 - a rank clause with the rrf parameter to rank documents using reciprocal rank fusion.
 ```